-alues to QI Variables $oldsymbol{st}$ You have some input values that don't correspond to QI values he values of the j 24 total valu in 4 variables Values wil IES - Please fic meaning.
-Choose the description that indicate to be set to missing (8); Select - w and / or change these values s the meaning of each value in your input file.
-Values will be excluded (0): - Please Select These values will be excluded from the data set Jump to variable (4): Please Select U U 🖺 Export Data Mapp Your Data: "ASC OURCE" is mapped to 🔶 QI data: "Admission Source" Input Value # of Occurrences QI Value Status - 6 16 0: Missing For these records, the QI va alue will be considered Missing for indicators that rely on this field.
-7 60 0: Missing For these records, the QI va alue will be considered Missing for indicators that rely on this field.
-8 1787 0: Missing For these records, the QI va alue will be considered Missing for indicators that rely on this field.
-9 3 0: Missing For these records, the QI va alue will be considered Missing for indicators that rely on this field.
-10 7 0: Missing For these records, the QI va alue will be considered Missing for indicators that rely on this field.
-1 7092 1: ER •
+orosomuns Map Your Input ' Values to QI Variables 🛊 You have some input values that don't correspond to QI values.
+The values of the (following variables have spe cific meaning.
+Choose the description that ind leates the meaning of ach value in your input file.
+24 total valu 20 All be set to missing (R): Values will p to variable (4): in 4 variables e Select will be excluded from the data set 🖺 Export Data Mappin Your Data: "ASC Input Value URCE [®] is mapped to QI data: "Admission Source" Status 6 16 0: Missing • For these records, the QI value will be considered.
+Missing for indicators that rely on this field.
+7 60 0: Missing ۲ For these records, the QI value will be considered Missing for indicators that rely on this field.
+8 1787 0: Missing ۲ For these records, the QI value will be considered.
+Missing for indicators that rely on this field.
+3 0: Missing • For these records, the QI value will be considered Missing for indicators that rely on this field.
+9 0: Missing • For these records, the QI value will be considered Missing for indicators that rely on this field.
+9 10 7 7 7092 1: ER •